Düren station

 The train is served by Regional-Express, Regionalbahn and S-Bahn trains.
-It is the terminus of line S19 Rhine-Ruhr S-Bahn.
+It is the terminus of the line S19 of the Cologne S-Bahn.
 The station was opened on 1 September 1841 by the Rhenish Railway Company on its original line from Cologne to Belgium.

 History

 Düren station was established on 1 September 1841 with the opening of the Aachen–Düren–Cologne line.
 The station became more and more important during the period of industrialisation.
 This resulted in the opening of the following lines:

 Due to its ever-improving accessibility Düren was served by increasing numbers of express trains on the various lines.
 Thus, there were express trains via Euskirchen to Bonn and via Bedburg and Neuss to Düsseldorf.